-To escape the afternoon slump and stay productive, you should first understand why it happens, how to fight it, and ways of preventing it from happening.
+To escape the afternoon slump and stay productive, you should first understand why it happens, how to fight it, and ways to prevent it from happening.

 Why Do I Get So Tired in The Afternoon?